Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 Finally, the circular Riesz gas at inverse temperature $\beta>0$ corresponds to the probability measure

-One of the main motivations for studying such an ensemble stems from random matrix theory.
-For $s=0$, the Riesz kernel on $\dR$, i.e the solution of $(-\Delta)^{\frac{1}{2}}g=\delta_0$, is given up to a multiplicative constant, by the logarithm kernel $-\log |x|$ and by $\log |\sin(x/2)|$ on the circle.
-Interacting particles systems such as (\ref{eq:def gibbs}) on $\dR$ with logarithmic interaction and external potential are called \emph{1D log-gases} or \emph{$\beta$-ensembles} and the \emph{circular log-gas} or \emph{circular $\beta$-ensemble} corresponds to (\ref{eq:def gibbs}) with the log kernel on $\dT$.
-As observed by Dyson \cite{MR148397}, for some special values of $\beta$, namely $\beta\in \{1,2,4\}$, the $\beta$-ensemble matches the joint law of the $N$ eigenvalues of symmetric/hermitian/symplectic random matrices with independent Gaussian entries and there are numerous results on $\beta$-ensembles including results on fluctuations, correlations, infinite volume limit, edge behavior, dynamical properties, relaxation time, etc.
+One of the main motivations for studying one-dimensional Riesz gases stems from random matrix theory.
+The Riesz kernel is indeed given for $s=0$, up to a multiplicative constant, by $-\log |x|$ on $\dR$ and by $-\log |\sin(x/2)|$ on $\dT$.
+The Gibbs measure associated to such a logarithmic kernel is called 1D log-gas, or $\beta$-ensemble on $\dR$ or circular $\beta$-ensemble on $\dT$.
+As observed by Dyson \cite{MR148397}, for some special values of $\beta$, namely $\beta\in \{1,2,4\}$, the $\beta$-ensemble matches the joint law of the $N$ eigenvalues of symmetric/hermitian/symplectic random matrices with independent Gaussian entries.
+Due to this connection, there are numerous probabilistic results on $\beta$-ensembles concerning for instance fluctuations in the bulk and at the edge, correlations of points and gaps, infinite volume limit, relaxation of the Langevin dynamics, high temperature limit, etc.

-The one-dimensional Riesz gas is a natural extension of $\beta$-ensembles and a fundamental model on which to understand the properties of \emph{long-range} particles systems.
-The interaction (\ref{eq:def gs}) is indeed long-range when $s\in (0,1)$ while short-range (or hyper-singular) when $s\in (1,+\infty)$.
-The long-range Riesz gas is to this extent a particularly rich model in which interesting phenomena occur, falling off the classical theory of statistical mechanics (Ruelle, Dobruhsin, Georgii, etc).
+The one-dimensional Riesz gas is therefore a natural extension of $\beta$-ensembles and also a fundamental model on which to understand the properties of \emph{long-range} particles systems.
+The interaction (\ref{eq:def gs}) is indeed long-range when $s\in (0,1)$ while short-range (or hyper-singular, following the terminology of \cite{Borodachov2019DiscreteEO}) when $s\in (1,+\infty)$.
+The long-range Riesz gas is to this extent a particularly rich model in which interesting phenomena occur, falling outside the classical theory of statistical mechanics.
 Riesz gases, as a family of power-law interacting particles systems on $\dR^d$, have also received much attention in the physics literature.
 Apart from the log and Coulomb cases, which are ubiquitous in both mathematical and physics contexts \cite{serfaty2018systems}, Riesz gases have been found out to be natural models in solid state physics, ferrofluids, elasticity, see for instance \cite{mazars,barre2005large,campa2009statistical,Torquato_2016}.
 We refer to the nice review \cite{lewin2022coulomb} which presents a comprehensive account of the literature with many open problems.